 1992 (Houston) -- Bush was re-nominated for president and made an unusual apology during the convention, admitting he made a mistake in failing to keep his famous 1988 “no new taxes” pledge.

 1996 (San Diego) -- Longtime Kansas Sen. Bob Dole became the oldest man at 73 to be nominated for president at this convention.

-2000 (Philadelphia) -- GOP delegates attempted to make history by nominating George W. Bush as president, giving America its second father-son presidential pair.
+2000 (Philadelphia) -- GOP delegates nominated George W. Bush as president, giving America its second father-son presidential pair.

-2004 (New York) -- Bush handily won the re-nomination, and told the country in his acceptance speech that, with the approaching third anniversary of 9/11, he was the only safe choice for president in an age of terrorism.
+2004 (New York) -- George W. Bush handily won renomination, and told the country in his acceptance speech that, with the approaching third anniversary of 9/11, he was the only safe choice for president in an age of terrorism.